nikhilsr06/AI_Interview/README.md

 # AI Interview

 ## Project Description
-AI Interview is a project designed to help users prepare for job interviews in the field of artificial intelligence.
-It provides a collection of commonly asked interview questions, along with detailed answers and explanations.
+AI Interview is a project designed to help recruiters conduct the initiasl interview round with the help of AI.

 ## Purpose
-The purpose of this project is to assist job seekers in enhancing their understanding of AI concepts, improving their interview skills, and boosting their confidence during the interview process.
+The purpose of this project is to fasten the hiring process.

+## Workflow

+1. **Extracting Information from Job Description:**
+   The first step is to analyze and extract relevant skills and requirements from the provided job description.

+2. **Generating Questions:**
+   Based on the extracted details, the system generates a set of interview questions tailored to the required skills for the position.

+3. **Candidate Resume Analysis:**
+   When the candidate uploads their resume, the system reviews it and selects appropriate questions.
+The selection is optimized based on the available time limit for the interview.

+4. **Interview Execution:**
+   The interview is conducted using the selected questions, providing a structured and targeted assessment for the candidate.

+5. **Candidate Evaluation:**
+   The candidate's answers are then evaluated by the AI.
+This helps us tell how good the candidate is for the role.

 ## Setup Instructions
 1. Clone the repository: